220328-Java-Full-Stack-AWS/georgebakhoum-p1/README.md

  - JavaScript
  - AJAX / Fetch API

+# Features
+ - Guest
+  - Login into your account as a guest
+  - Create a new account as a guest
+ - User
+  - Submit a reimbursement request as a user
+  - Cancel a reimbursement request as a user
+  - Edit currently pending reimbursments as a user
+  - View all of your pending and completed reimbursement requests as a user
+ - Admin
+  - View all users' reimbursement requests as an admin
+  - Approve or deny any pending reimbursement requests as an admin
+  - Filter reimbursement requests by status
+  - Change a user's role between admin or employee as an admin

+# Getting Started

+# Usage

+# Contributors
+ - George Bakhoum

+# License

 # Functional Requirements
  - Domain objects persisted in relational database
  - Database should be in 3NF